Qqkyu/breaking-bad-leaflet/README.md

 ### Observer:

+- Subscription mechanisms notifying multiple objects about any events that happen to the object they're observing
 - React:
   - The observers are the components holding the state
   - The parent is the subject notifying the observers